Set up Microsoft 365 Business in the setup wizard

 Any users you add in the wizard get automatically assigned a Microsoft 365 Business license.

-After you have added the users, you will also get an option to share credentials with the new users you added.
+After you've added the users, you'll also get an option to share credentials with the new users you added.
 You can choose to print them out, email them, or download them.

 Skip migrating email messages and choose Next on Migrate email messages page.

-If you are moving from another email provider and want to copy your data later, you can Migrate email and contacts to Office 365.
+If you're moving from another email provider and want to copy your data later, you can Migrate email and contacts to Office 365.

 Connect your domain